Metalnem/mijailovic.net/_drafts/sqlite.md

 *SQLITE_OPEN_EXCLUSIVE* flag correctly.
 And not just that, but the flag is actually used internally in several places.
-For example, temporary databases are created using this flag.
-It's only external users of SQLite who are being prevented from using the flag.
+For example, temporary databases are created using this flag—it's only external users of SQLite who are being prevented from using the flag.

 So, where does that leaves us?
-We could modify the SQLite source code to not mask the flag, but that's not really an acceptable solution to our problem.
+We could modify the SQLite source code to not mask the flag, but that's not really an acceptable solution to this problem.
 Can we do better than that?

 ## Writing a custom VFS